umran/apify/README.md

 ## Setting Up and Running the GraphQL Server

 Setting up and running the server is pretty straightforward.
 You will need to either create a new express app or use an existing one.
-The GraphQL server can be attached to the express instance as a middleware at a path of your choice.
+The GraphQL server can be attached to the express instance as middleware at a path of your choice.

 ```javascript